shafayat666/mandorian-painting/README.md

-# Mandorian Painting Project
+# Mondrian Painting Project

-This project is a **Mandorian Painting** layout designed using **CSS Grid**.
+This project is a **Mondrian Painting** layout designed using **CSS Grid**.
 The layout is inspired by Piet Mondrian's famous painting style, featuring a grid of bold primary colors and simple geometric shapes.
 The project demonstrates the use of CSS Grid for precise layout control.

 ## Table of Contents
 - [Demo](#demo)